ReceiptToSheet

 Step 4: Configure Your Sheet

-The column mapping screen lets you tell the app which column should receive each piece of data: which column gets the date, which gets the merchant name, which gets the total, and so on.
+The column mapping screen lets you tell the app which column should receive each piece of data: which gets the date, which gets the merchant name, which gets the total, and so on.

 Step 5: Scan Your First Receipt